The best places to visit in May

 Alaska is one of those big bucket-list places that you’ve just gotta see and May is the ideal time to do it.
 May is the beginning of the Alaskan cruise season and you’re likely to find voyages at a fraction of the price with ships that aren’t fully booked.
 While it’s not yet the right time to go hiking, you can still gaze upon glaciers and go salmon fishing this month.

-- Top May events: Great Alaska Craft Beer and Homebrew Festival (26-27 May), Kodiak Crab Festival (25-29 May), Copper River Shorebird Festival (4-7 May), The Great Alaska Aviation Gathering (6-7 May).
+- Top May events: Beer Fest, Kodiak Crab Festival, Copper River Shorebird Festival and The Great Alaska Aviation Gathering.

 - Best for: Cruising, exploration, adventure.